Aquat1c/efz-training-mode/README.md

   - Save to disk / Reload from disk buttons included

 Config file location: created next to `efz_training_mode.dll` as `efz_training_config.ini`.

-## Technical Implementation

-The project is built in C++ with CMake support and includes:

-- **Memory Management**: Read/write EFZ game memory for state tracking and modifications
-- **Frame Monitoring**: Track and analyze frame data in real-time
-- **Console**: Optional console window for debugging; can be toggled at runtime; logs buffered until enabled
-- **ImGui Integration**: Modern in-game overlay with live configuration
-- **DirectX Hooking**: Reliable D3D9 hooking for graphical overlays
-- **Network Detection**: Monitor TCP/UDP connections to detect online matches and prevent desyncs

 ## External Libraries